kannan-ravi/tms/README.md

 ## About

 TMS (Task Management System) is a full-stack web application that enables users to create, manage, and track tasks efficiently.
-The system includes real-time updates via WebSockets and a Kanban board for visual task organization.
+The system includes real-time updates via WebSockets for task organization.

 ## Features

 - User authentication (JWT-based)
 - Task creation, assignment, and tracking
-- Kanban board and list view for task management
 - Real-time updates using Socket.io
 - Responsive UI built with Material-UI
 - Secure API endpoints